yiyangnju/multithreading-crawler-frame/README.md

 We need data .However, sometimes we cannot find ..or existing data does not satisfy your need.
 For example, we I prepare the data for the final project of 5702 and 5293 this semester, I plan to analyze chinese film data.
 However, I cannot find ... data from the internet.
 Therefore, I want write a crawler script to crawl the data from internet directly.

-The script: , provides a general frame to crawl data from websites.
+The script provides a general frame to crawl data from websites.

 It's provides three ways to handle the anti-crawler mechanism.
 First, it uses fake user agent information.